 Brisbane to Cairns Road Trip

-The distance between the cities is quite big, at 1,678.5 km (1,042.9 miles), it’s a lengthy road trip.
+If you’re wondering how far Brisbane is from Cairns, the distance is 1,678.5 km (1,042.9 miles).
+That equals a lengthy road trip.
 It may not be one of the longest road trips in Australia you can do, but it’s still a big drive!

 It’s not a short trip by any means!